-- E. All nonschool organizations, groups or individuals desiring to use buildings and grounds must schedule their use in advance with the building administrator and must provide in advance, proof of insurance coverage in amounts prescribed by the School Board, and assume all liability of or damage to property, whether owned by the Board or otherwise, and for personal injury, whether by negligence or intent of any person, occurring on Board property during the use of the building or grounds.
-Notwithstanding the foregoing, the public may have access to the resources generally made available to the public in the Support Services Building under the control and supervision of the Media Specialist for the District. - F. All such use shall be under the supervision of the building administrator.
+- F. All such use shall be under the supervision of the building administrator.
 Specific fees for use of school facilities shall be based on annual fee schedule as recommended by the Superintendent, and shall be payable to the School Board.
 Payment must be made in advance.
 Fees may be reduced or waived by direction of the Superintendent or designee, but only for those groups that directly benefit the students and/or programs of the school district.
-Fifteen percent (15%) of any fees or donations for facilities use shall be remitted to the district office to offset the cost of utilities or maintenance. - G. Persons using the buildings and grounds must take proper and ordinary care of them and shall be held responsible for any damage or vandalism incurred as a direct result of their use. - H. Alcoholic beverages and gambling are forbidden on premises; use of tobacco products and possession of weapons is prohibited. - Students are not to be in the school buildings without faculty supervision, except for the attendance at public gatherings or by special permission of the school principal. - J. Firearms and other weapons - 1.
-Firearms no person shall, while on the grounds or in any building owned or operated by the School Board of Osceola County, Florida, possess, carry and/or transport on or about his/her person or discharge any firearm, as defined in Section 790.001(6), Florida

-Statutes, excluding duly authorized law enforcement officers in the lawful performance of their duties.

-- Other Weapons No person shall, while on the grounds or in any building, owned or operated by the School Board, possess, carry and/or transport on or about his/her person any weapon as defined under Florida Statutes.
+Fifteen percent (15%) of any fees or donations for facilities use shall be remitted to the district office to offset the cost of utilities or maintenance. - G. Persons using the buildings and grounds must take proper and ordinary care of them and shall be held responsible for any damage or vandalism incurred as a direct result of their use. - H. Alcoholic beverages and gambling are forbidden on premises; use of tobacco products and possession of weapons is prohibited. - I. Students are not to be in the school buildings without faculty supervision, except for the attendance at public gatherings or by special permission of the school principal. - J. Firearms and other weapons - 1.
+Firearms no person shall, while on the grounds or in any building owned or operated by the School Board of Osceola County, Florida, possess, carry and/or transport on or about his/her person or discharge any firearm, as defined in Section 790.001(6), Florida Statutes, excluding duly authorized law enforcement officers in the lawful performance of their duties. - 2.
+Other Weapons No person shall, while on the grounds or in any building, owned or operated by the School Board, possess, carry and/or transport on or about his/her person any weapon as defined under Florida Statutes.
 This shall not apply to items necessary for job performance. - 3.
-The authority to approve exceptions to this rule is granted exclusively to the Superintendent and may not be delegated to any other person. - Non-operational replicas, models, or simulations of firearms or weapons must be pre-approved in writing by the Superintendent, which approval may be withheld in the Superintendent's sole discretion.
+The authority to approve exceptions to this rule is granted exclusively to the Superintendent and may not be delegated to any other person. - Non-operational replicas, models, or simulations of firearms or weapons must be pre-approved in writing by the

+Superintendent, which approval may be withheld in the Superintendent's sole discretion.